Is Teens Online Privacy is Larger Than Their Lives?

 Compromised Activity On Live Broadcasting Apps

 Teens install live broadcasting apps on their cellphones, such as TikTok, Bigo Live, and others, to create short videos and share them with the public.
-They saw popular teens that got fame and money by sharing their semi-nude and compromised videos.
+They saw popular teens who got fame and money by sharing their semi-nude and compromised videos.
 So, they start copying trendy profiles to be famous by sharing nudes on live broadcasting apps.

 These are the common reasons for generation Z keeps pushing them to have more and more privacy from their parents.
 Parents have to think about the online safety of the teens rather than norming their online privacy at the cost of their lives.
 “Nothing remains private on the web, & teen’s privacy is not larger than their lives.”
 TheOneSpy CEO said!